worldcoin/orb-software/mcu-interface/README.md

-# orb-mcu-protocol
+# orb-mcu-interface

-Higher-level protocols used to communicate with the MCUs.
+Higher-level interface used to communicate with the MCUs.

 ## Platform support notes